Listicle

 In journalism and blogging, a listicle is an article that is structured as a list, which is often fleshed out with additional text relating to each item.
-A typical listicle will prominently feature a cardinal number in its title, with subsequent subheadings within the text itself reflecting this schema.
-The word is a portmanteau derived from list and article.
-It has also been suggested that the word evokes "popsicle", emphasising the fun but "not too nutritious" nature of the listicle.
+A typical listicle will have a title describing a specific number of items contained within, along with subsequent subheadings within the text for each entry.
+The word is a portmanteau of list and article.

 A ranked listicle (such as Rolling Stone's "The 100 Best Albums of the Last 20 Years") implies a qualitative judgement, conveyed by the order of the topics within the text.
-These are often presented in countdown order, and the "Number One" item is the last in the sequence.
+These are often presented as a countdown, with the "number one" item as the last in the sequence.
 Other listicles impart no overt rank, instead presenting the topics in an ad hoc, associative, or thematic order.

 Media

-While conventional reportage and essay-writing often require the careful crafting of narrative flow, the building-block nature of the listicle lends itself to more rapid production.
+While conventional reportage and essay writing often require the careful crafting of narrative flow, the building-block nature of the listicle lends itself to more rapid production.
 It can also be a means of "recycling" information, as often it is the context, not the content, that is original.
 For example, one can construct a listicle by adding captions to YouTube clips.
 For these reasons, the form has come under criticism as a "kind of cheap content-creation".

 It's so easy you wonder why everyone doesn't do it until you realize that now it's all they do: Come up with an idea ("Top 10 Worst [X]") on the L train ride to the office that morning, [and] slap together 10 (or 25, or 100) cultural artifacts ripe for the kind of snarky working over that won't actually tax you at all as a writer/thinker.

 The blogger and technologist Anil Dash has disparaged the proliferation of listicles, particularly within the blogosphere, characterizing them in 2006 as the "geek equivalents of Cosmo coverlines".

 Nevertheless, the form remains a mainstay of the newsstand and of the web.
 The covers of magazines such as Cosmopolitan and Men's Journal regularly sport at least one, if not several listicles.
 Some websites, such as BuzzFeed, generate hundreds of listicles daily.

 History

-Alex Johnson, writing for The Independent, suggested that an 1886 speech by Sir John Lubbock which gave a list of around 100 books "which on the whole are perhaps best worth reading" was an early form of listicle, and that Lubbock should be considered the 'godfather' of the format.
+Alex Johnson, writing for The Independent, suggested that an 1886 speech by Sir John Lubbock which gave a list of around 100 books "which on the whole are perhaps best worth reading" was an early form of listicle, and that Lubbock should be considered the "godfather" of the format.

 Steven Poole suggested that listicles have literary precursors like Jorge Luis Borges's "The Analytical Language of John Wilkins".
 He also compares it to more high-art versions like Umberto Eco's The Infinity of Lists, a book composed entirely of lists.

 In 2009, posts in the format "25 Random Things About Me" became an Internet meme, starting on Facebook but spreading to the broader web, and attracting considerable media coverage in the process.